Kevinrt0099/PUBG-DB-CONSOLE/README.md

 **Note**: I have also uploaded a video 'pubg-tut.mp4' in this same folder to demonstrate the implementation of some of the aforementioned queries!

-- You can also check out the link here : [Video Link](https://jmp.sh/s/OyfVNss3la4JXW3iTrGA)
+- You can also check out the video link here : [Video Link](https://jmp.sh/s/OyfVNss3la4JXW3iTrGA)

 ## Getting Started